 The bug works by allowing access to data from a server’s memory.
 And all it takes is a simple script available online for hackers to exploit any website that uses the free OpenSSL system of authentication.
 This allows a hacker to go in and scrape the data to reconstruct usernames, passwords and all of the traffic going across that server.

 Whether you realize it or not, you have dealt with OpenSSL if you have used a banking website or any site that where a financial transaction takes place.
 Usually an encrypted site will have a green padlock icon in the address bar followed by https.
-The “s” at the end signifies that your
+The “s” at the end signifies that your Credit: Opensourcedata is encrypted.
+Feel better now?

 The vulnerability was discovered last week by Google and a security company called Codenomicon.